 Unicameral Kids: This teaching tool is designed for use in a classroom of fourth-graders.
 Featuring videos, coloring pages and fun facts about the Legislature, the site prepares students for an upcoming field trip to the Capitol.

 Unicameral Youth Legislature: The Unicameral Youth Legislature combines a three-day legislative simulation with leadership-building and social activities to help young Nebraskans better understand the workings of our representative democracy.
-The youth legislature, designed for students ages 14-17, takes place at the Nebraska State Capitol and the University of Nebraska-Lincoln.
+The youth legislature, designed for high school students, takes place at the Nebraska State Capitol and the University of Nebraska-Lincoln.

 Warner Institute for Education in Democracy: Named for the late Nebraska Sen. Jerome Warner, the Warner Institute is a comprehensive collection of civic education programs that includes projects available to teachers and students across Nebraska.
 It is hoped that students who participate in these programs will gain a greater understanding of their role as citizens and an appreciation for representative democracy.